Campus Use & Visitor Guidelines

 Detailed Campus Access & Visitors Information

-Only students approved to live on campus during the fall 2020 semester are permitted to come and go from campus.
-Approved students must present a Goucher OneCard for access to campus at all times.
-Students are encouraged to practice safe hygiene, social distancing and use face coverings while off-campus, to reduce exposure.
-Students registered for the fall 2020 semester, but not authorized to live in on campus housing, will not be granted access to campus without prior written authorization form a Cabinet member.
+Actively enrolled residential students for the spring 2021 semester are permitted to come and go from campus.
+Students must present a Goucher OneCard for access to campus at all times.
+Students are encouraged to practice safe hygiene, social distancing and use face coverings while off-campus to reduce exposure to COVID-19.
+While on campus, Students are expected to abide by the current student code of conduct and participate in any testing or contact tracing programs implemented by the College.

 Student’s Guests or Friends

-Students will not be permitted to have guests or friends on campus.
-In rare cases special approval can be given by the Dean of Students.
+Students will not be permitted to have guests or friends on campus at any time.
+Emergency exceptions can be made by the Dean of Students office.

 Student Engagement Vendors

-Access for all outside student engagement vendors will be suspended for the fall semester.
+Access for all outside student engagement vendors will be suspended for the spring semester.

 No guest speakers or external partners will be used or granted access to campus.
 All such engagements should be made virtually.